Cheng-Lin-Li/InformationVisualization/README.md

 * The Topic: Develop an application website to introduce Business Cycle.
 >
-> Click ** [Here](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/BusinessCycle) ** to explore the results.
+> Click [** Here **](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/BusinessCycle) to explore the results.
-> Or to read the html result on [My website](https://cheng-lin-li.github.io/assets/InformationVisualization/BusinessCycle/dist/index.html)
+> Or to try the demo on [My website](https://cheng-lin-li.github.io/assets/InformationVisualization/BusinessCycle/dist/index.html)
 >
 > If the website can not be accessed, please download all contents under this folder to view it on your local machine.